David Waisman

 David Waisman Rjavinsthi (born 4 May 1937) is a Peruvian politician who served as the Second Vice President of Peru from 2001 to 2006.
 He also served as Congressman from 2000 to 2011.

 Early life

-Son of Natan Waisman Reines and Blima Rjavinsthi Tubac, who came to Peru as young people fleeing anti-Semitic policies that were developing in Europe.
+Son of Natan Waisman Reines and Blima Rjavinsthi Tubac, who came to Peru as young people fleeing antisemitic policies that were developing in Europe.
 He studied primary education at the José Granda school and the first years of secondary school at the Hipólito Unanue school; however, he did not finish school.

 Political career

-He is a member of Perú Posible since 1994, and was elected as a Congressman in the 2000, 2001, and 2006 elections, representing Lima.
+He is a member of Possible Peru since 1994, and was elected as a Congressman in the 2000, 2001, and 2006 elections, representing Lima.
 In the 2000 elections, Waisman ran as the second running mate of Alejandro Toledo, but the ticket was defeated by the ticket of Alberto Fujimori in the runoff in which, Toledo withdrew.

 In 2000-01 Waisman led a Peruvian congressional investigation commission that investigated corruption and a range of illegal activities.